codio-content/HTML_and_CSS_II-Chrome_Developer_Tools/.guides/content/General-Overview-3de8.md

 ## The top left part

-In the top right part we do, from left to right :
+In the top left part we can do, from left to right :

 1. Inspect an element, Click on this then go anywhere on your webpage to inspect it.
 1. Debug on a mobile device.
-1. Open "Elements" panel
+1. Open "Elements" panel.
-1. Open "Network" panel
+1. Open "Network" panel.
-1. Open "Sources" panel
+1. Open "Sources" panel.
 1. Open the "Console"

 We will analyse the content of these panels in details in the next sections.
-The other ones are only necessary when doing Javascript and are left for later
+The other ones are only necessary when doing Javascript and are left for a later lesson.

 ![][2]